Mathematics 1C: Introduction to Calculus MATHS1015

 Mathematics 1R, Mathematics 1S, Mathematics 1X, Mathematics 1Y, Mathematics 1.

-Written exams: Final exam 120 minutes (designed to complete in 90) making up 60%.
-Two 15 minute workshops (in examples classes) 5% each.
+Written exams: Final exam 120 minutes (designed to complete in 30) making up 60%.

 Main Assessment In: December